How to Choose a Sleeping Bag for Pacific Northwest Winter Backpacking

 - Winter averages: 25º F to 35º F (November–March)

 - Winter coldest averages: 10º to 25º F (September–June)

 - Winter deep cold averages (rare): –0º F to 10º F (occurring mostly December–May)

 Notice, that 0º F weather is rare.
 It is so rare, I have never recorded it on any of my trips.

-If you are a cold sleeper, which is certainly the case for myself, then I recommend the 10–15 degree rule.
-That is, always have a sleeping bag that is rated 10–15 degrees warmer than the expected forecast.
+If you are a cold sleeper, which is certainly the case for me, then I recommend the 10–15 degree rule.
+That is, always have a sleeping bag or sleeping system that is rated 10–15 degrees warmer than the expected forecast.
 If the forecast is 15º F, then a 0º (lower limit) sleeping bag is the best option.
 If you have a 0º bag, there are very few times when a trip will have an expected lower limit beyond your gear capabilities.

 Regardless of the sleeping bag you have, always check the mountain forecast carefully.
 Freakish lows are extremely unusual but they can occur.
 Back on 30 December 1968, Mazama and Winthrop recorded –48°F.

 Your Body Type and Your Methods Make a Difference

 On the same trip, three different hikers might use sleeping bags with three different ratings.
 For example, the forecast is for a nighttime low of 12ºF.
 In reality, the actual ambient temperature drops to 6ºF because the camp is on a frozen lake.